 Construction has been in our founder’s life for as long as he can remember.
 His grandfather, John Curci, was a citrus farmer turned real estate developer who loved to build.
 John adopted this passion and spent his summers in college at UC Berkley working as an Assistant Superintendent for Warmington Homes while getting a degree in Urban and Architectural Study from UC Berkeley.
 Loyal to the core, after graduating with honors he went back to Warmington to work as a Superintendent and then a Purchasing Agent before leaving for Davcon Inc to become a Project Manager and start his exclusive focus on tenant improvement construction.

 John left Davcon in 1991 to start DBaC, Inc because he knew he could use his architectural background combined with his construction experience to provide tenants the corporate home they wanted, even if they couldn’t articulate their vision exactly.
 He could bridge the gap between their vision and their home for their place of business.
 The founding principles remain – get it done on time and within budget and constantly communicate with the client throughout the process.
-Those principles served him well on the early jobs when he was doing everything from initial demo work to project supervision and they remain today as he oversees a company that billed over $48 million dollars in 2013.
+Those principles served him well on the early jobs when he was doing everything from initial demo work to project supervision and they remain today as he oversees a company that has consistently billed over $45 Million a year since 2013.
 But things haven’t changed all that much for our founder.
 If you need to find John today, look for him in his truck out on job sites making sure things are being done the DBaC way.

 After graduating from UC Berkeley in 1994, John spent a year at Slater Builders before joining DBaC, Inc as a superintendent.
 He has assisted in tremendous growth with the company, through revenue and, more importantly, through our thorough and professional approach to our clients.
 His many successes include: